nyg80/Books/README.md

 **Confessions of an Economic Hitman** by John Perkins

 This book taught me more (in practical terms) about U.S. foreign policy than a lot of my classes ever did.
 It also further strengthens my desire to work in a small startup company rather than a huge multinational corporation.
 Very eye-opening, I recommend this book to anyone who wants to know why the United States is involved in so many foreign conflicts.

+** Bursts: The Hidden Patterns Behind Everything We Do** by Albert-Laszlo Barabasi

+I got a third of the way through this book before I gave up on it.
+To me it couldn't decide if it was trying to be a history book or a science book.
+I was particularly frustrated at how the author described how Poisson developed a method of knowing whether something is truly random, but never even explicitly stated Poisson's formula.
+Maybe he lays it out later on in the book, but I didn't want to stick around to find out.